-Economic Factors: The WPA proposed action is expected to generate a less than 1 percent increase in employment in any of the coastal subareas, even when the net employment impacts from accidental events are included.
-Most of the employment related to the WPA proposed action is expected to occur in Louisiana and Texas.
+Economic Factors: A WPA proposed action is expected to generate a <1 percent increase in employment in any of the coastal subareas, even when the net employment impacts from accidental events are included.
+Most of the employment related to a WPA proposed action is expected to occur in Louisiana and Texas.
 The demand would be met primarily with the existing population and labor force.